 40. Yeshua said, "A grapevine has been planted outside of the father, but being unsound, it will be pulled up by its roots and destroyed."
 See: Jn 15:1-17, Mt 15:12-14

 Commentary: A reference to fundamentally false ideas and false religion being ultimately destroyed.

 41. Yeshua said, "Whoever has something in his hand will receive more, and whoever has nothing will be deprived of even the little he has."
 See: Mt 13:10-17, 25:14-30, Mk 4:21-25, Lk 8:16-18, 19:26

 Commentary: The “something” is the desire for truth, and whoever has this will be given more truth, but whoever is not desiring and seeking more truth will lose the efficacy of whatever truth he has, and will just die in his sins.

 42. Yeshua said, "Become passers-by<pilgrims>."

 Commentary: The reward of imminent fulfillment, immortality, security, empowerment, equality, unity and surprise far exceeds any success or fulfillment that can be gotten in the world, and it is permanent.
 Focus on success in this world is not reasonable.
 True seekers are just passing through.

-Commentary: Being spiritually blind and mind-heart hardened, most of Jesus disciples misunderstood his message and mission, and missed the significance and the great redemption that Jesus came to inaugurate.
+Commentary: Being spiritually blind and mind-heart hardened, most of Yeshua disciples misunderstood his message and mission, and missed the significance and the great redemption that Yeshua came to inaugurate.
 They became spiritually schizophrenic and unable to enter the kingship of the heavens.

 Commentary: Ignoring the truth is the thing that cannot be helped.
 Doing so inaugurates the judgment of just dying in sin.